jlcarr/LeetCode/README.md

 - **Memory**: 16.3 MB
 - **Solution**: Simply run through the list keeping track of the cumulative sum and maximum of its value.

+### Problem 1733
+- **Name**: Minimum Number of People to Teach
+- **Runtime**: 71 ms
+- **Memory**: 31.94 MB
+- **Solution**: We can use set intersection to get which pairs of friends currently can't communicate, and make a set of all those friends.
+We can then check for each choice of language how many of the remaining friends would need to be taught that language so that everyone can communicate.

 ### Problem 1743
 - **Name**: Restore the Array From Adjacent Pairs
 - **Runtime**: 914 ms